 Haemophilus influenzae type b (Hib) containing vaccines

 Haemophilus influenzae type b (Hib) vaccine helps protect you against Haemophilus influenzae.
-Hib causes meningitis, blood poisoning, pneumonia, bone and joint infections and skin infections.
+Hib causes meningitis, blood poisoning, airway obstruction, pneumonia, and infections of the bones, joints and skin.

-There are two different types of vaccines containing Hib currently available on the National Immunisation Program.
+There are two different types of vaccines containing Hib currently available as part of the National Immunisation Program.
 The below information details a list of diseases you are protected against for each vaccine:

 - Infanrix hexa® - diphtheria, tetanus, whooping cough, Haemophilus influenzae type b, hepatitis B and polio

 Hib containing vaccines are available free through the National Immunisation Program, for the following groups: